9 October 2017

 Droughts in the western United States are expected to intensify with climate change.
 Thus, an adequate representation of ecosystem response to water stress in land models is critical for predicting carbon dynamics.
-The study's goal was to evaluate the performance of CLM4.5 against observations at an old-growth coniferous forest site in the Pacific Northwest region of the United States (Wind River AmeriFlux site), characterized by a Mediterranean climate that subjects trees to water stress each summer.
+The study's goal was to evaluate the performance of Community Land Model (CLM4.5) against observations at an old-growth coniferous forest site in the Pacific Northwest region of the United States (Wind River AmeriFlux site), characterized by a Mediterranean climate that subjects trees to water stress each summer.

 University of Utah, Department of Biology

-This research was supported by the US Department of Energy’s Office of Science, Terrestrial Ecosystem Science Program, under award number DE-SC0010624.
-BMR and DRB were supported by the US Department of Energy’s Office of Science, Terrestrial Ecosystem Science Program, under award number DE-SC0010625.
-PET was supported by the US Department of Energy’s Office of Science, Biological and Environmental Research, Accelerated Climate Modeling for Energy project.
-We acknowledge the Wind River Field Station AmeriFlux site (US-Wrc, PIs: Kenneth Bible, Sonia Wharton) for its data records.
-Funding for AmeriFlux data resources was provided by the US Department of Energy’s Office of Science.
-Data and logistical support were also provided by the US Forest Service Pacific Northwest Research Station.
+This research was supported by the Terrestrial Ecosystem Science program (TES) of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, under award number DE-SC0010624.
+BMR and DRB were supported by BER's TES under award number DE-SC0010625.
+PET was supported by BER's Accelerated Climate Modeling for Energy (ACME) project.
+We acknowledge the Wind River Field Station AmeriFlux site (US-Wrc, principal investigators: Kenneth Bible, Sonia Wharton) for its data records.
+Funding for AmeriFlux data resources was provided by the DOE Office of Science.
+Data and logistical support were also provided by the U.S. Forest Service Pacific Northwest Research Station.